orbs-network/orbs-spec/behaviors/services/virtual-machine.md

   * Note that method calls are asynchronous to block creation so execution may end up a few blocks behind.
   * Note that the reference block height and timestamp are returned to the caller on successful execution and on failure.
 * If signed, validate the call signature according to the signature scheme (see transaction format for structure).
-  * Currently `PublicApi.CallMethod` calls are not signed.
+  * Currently `PublicApi.RunQuery` calls are not required to be signed and therefore not checked for signature.
 * Retrieve the service processor by calling system contract `_Deployments.getInfo` and fail if not deployed.
   * See `_Deployments` contract [specification](../smart-contracts/system/_Deployments.md).
 * Allocate an execution context: